 Doesn’t this take a lot of time?
 How long are the appointments?

 I treat a broad spectrum of people from CEO’s, to retirees, to new mothers, to entrepreneurs.
 They actually look forward to the relaxation, time out, and respite that the treatment affords them.
 They can bring up any new issues, pains or health issues and we can address them then and there and nip problems in the bud before they develop into something more serious.
 They see the treatments as a way to ward off problems and keep them calm, balanced and productive.

 How much will this cost me?

-The initial visit is $105, subsequent visits are $82.
-Most of my patients opt for packages of acupuncture appointments since for most conditions they will require a series of treatments.
-The packages cost $275 for four visits.
-Seniors and the disabled cost $225 for four visits.When you consider the multiple benefits listed below, better sleep, better mood, less illness, less pain, for less than the cost of a psychotherapy appointment or massage, the value is considerable.
+I charge $115 for the first visit and then $88 a visit after that.
+I give a discount for a series of treatments, 4 visits for $310, $260 for 4 visits if you are a senior.
+A great investment in your health!!
+I accept cash, check and credit card.
+I have a very efficient billing manager who will file claims for you for your reimbursement from any insurance coverage you might have, and has been excellent at getting patients’ reimbursement.When you consider the multiple benefits listed below, better sleep, better mood, less illness, less pain, for less than the cost of a psychotherapy appointment or massage, the value is considerable.
 Not to mention it’s a sort of medical insurance policy to keep you well, an investment in your health.

 What about my medications?

 You can continue to take your anxiety medications during treatment, but the goal is to decrease or stop them eventually.